Robert Irving (industrialist)

-A grandson of Kenneth Colin Irving and son of James K. Irving and Jean E. Irving, Robert is responsible for several businesses within the "Irving Group of Companies" with operations extending across North America.
+Robert Kenneth Irving (December 3, 1954 – May 19, 2026) was a Canadian businessman and philanthropist, based in Moncton, New Brunswick.
+A member of the prominent Irving family, he was a grandson of Kenneth Colin Irving and son of James K. Irving and Jean E. Irving.

+Robert was responsible for several businesses within the "Irving Group of Companies" with operations extending across North America.

-Career
+Life and career

-Robert Irving is co-CEO of J.D.
+Robert Irving was co-CEO of J.D.
 Irving Limited.
 He also served as the president of Irving Tissue, operated in coordination with its supplier, J.D.
 Irving Limited, which has the Majesta and Royale brands and Irving Personal Care.

-Irving is president of Cavendish Farms, which has french fry and frozen food plants in North Dakota, Lethbridge, Alberta, Wheatley, Ontario and Prince Edward Island.
+Irving was president of Cavendish Farms, which has french fry and frozen food plants in North Dakota, Lethbridge, Alberta, Wheatley, Ontario and Prince Edward Island.